indieopensource/support-contract/terms.md

 ### <a id="Technical_Support_Escalation"></a>Technical Support Escalation

-If _Developer_ is a company of more than one person, then _Developer_ agrees to promptly escalate _Support Requests_ that initially responding support personnel cannot resolve independently to a _Developer_ engineer responsible for the _Software_.
+If _Developer_ is not a _Solo Operation_, then _Developer_ agrees to promptly escalate _Support Requests_ that initially responding support personnel cannot resolve independently to a _Developer_ engineer responsible for the _Software_.
 Where appropriate, initially responding support personnel may connect _Customer Personnel_ to engineers directly.

 ### <a id="Dedicated_Support_Personnel"></a>Dedicated Support Personnel

-If _Developer_ is a company of more than one person and the _Order Form_ specifies dedicated support personnel, then _Developer_ agrees to assign a limited number of specific support personnel to respond to _Customer_'s _Support Requests_, in order to maximize the chance that _Customer Personnel_ will receive support from personnel familiar with _Customer_'s use cases and past_Support Requests_.
+If _Developer_ is not a _Solo Operation_ and the _Order Form_ specifies dedicated support personnel, then _Developer_ agrees to assign a limited number of specific support personnel to respond to _Customer_'s _Support Requests_, in order to maximize the chance that _Customer Personnel_ will receive support from personnel familiar with _Customer_'s use cases and past_Support Requests_.

 ### <a id="Service-Level_Agreement"></a>Service-Level Agreement